 But what would we gain by adopting permanent DST?
 Well, the sun wouldn’t set until 6 p.m. instead of 5 on December 31.
 Yeah, that’s not bad, but consider how late the sun would rise.
 For two months—from early December to early February—my kids would be biking to school before sunrise.
 That means they’d have to be responsible about keeping their bike lights charged up—and what teenager was ever on top of details like that?
 Sounds like an accident in the making.
 When Russia tried out permanent DST, the late sunrise was the biggest complaint.

 Now, in asking “what would we gain,” it’s crucial to be clear about who “we” means: if Prop 7 passed, and the federal government decided to follow suit and allow California to adopt full-time DST, we’d get our later sunset, sure—but we’d also have to endure a huge lot of hassle being out of sync with the rest of the Pacific time zone.
-I have written about this before, in my first Daylight Saving Time post:
+I have written about this type of problem before, in my first Daylight Saving Time post:

 Today, Monday, was rough.
 At work, an 11:00 a.m. conference call threw people into a tailspin because the recurring appointment had been set up in the e-mail/calendar program by somebody in the Arizona time zone, where DST is not observed.
 For those outside Arizona, the call automatically jumped forward by an hour on our electronic calendars.
 For example, in San Francisco, Pacific Standard Time switched to Pacific Daylight Time so the call was bumped to noon; even past iterations of the call show up in our calendar software as having been at noon.
 To the person who set up the call, everything seemed normal, but we had to decide whether to move the call or not.
 After a dozen instant messages among colleagues across three time zones, we compromised on rescheduling today’s call for 11:30 a.m.
 PDT.
 We do this little dance twice a year.